Social Democrats Aim to Strengthen Defense Through State Influence

 Addressing Sweden’s Defense Strategy: A Vision for the Future

-“This requires a commitment spanning at least fifty years,” she asserted.
+“This requires a commitment spanning at least fifty years,” she said.
 “The errors made following the fall of the Berlin Wall, when we assumed the world would remain democratic and peaceful indefinitely, were a clear misjudgment.”

 Expanding State Ownership in Defense